Brian Hitchen

 Hitchen edited the Daily Star from 1987 to 1994, when he became the editor of the Sunday Express for a year.
 In 1996, he set up Brian Hitchen Communications and also became chairman of the Kerry Life and Irish Country Life publications.

-In 2013, an incident with a car while crossing the road near Alicante, Spain, led to Hitchen's wife being killed instantly, while Hitchen himself died from his injuries a few hours later.
+In 2013, an incident with a motorist while crossing the road near Alicante, Spain, led to Hitchen's wife being killed instantly, while Hitchen himself died from his injuries a few hours later.

 Hitchen was appointed a CBE in Margaret Thatcher's resignation honours list in 1990.